 A phenomenon amplified by social media

-If the marketers have been able to take advantage of the ploy as much, by forging false recommendations with the influenceratis, or by mounting disguised campaigns like the one with Louise Delage, it is also that social media open the door for them.
+If the marketers have been able to take advantage of the ploy as much, by forging false recommendations with the influencers, or by mounting disguised campaigns like the one with Louise Delage, it is also that social media open the door for them.
 Platform algorithms favor what attracts attention and what generates the ¨buzz, and influences the flow of news in this direction.

 In a recent article by Larry Kim (CTO of WordStream), recently published on the website of the magazine INC explains however how it could have been especially easy for the Russians (or anyone else) to take advantage of the gaps in the networks to create the ¨buzz¨, and artificially generate traffic with advertising with a fake account.
 He first created the fake Citizen News Network news site, trading a CNN logo to establish his brand.
 Not very convincing as tactical, as he agrees, but he had intentionally chosen to exploit an old rumor of false news known, thinking that Facebook would be able to detect it.
 He then invested a small $50 to promote his news, and it reached more than 4,500 people and got 200 website visits, 44 likes, 27 people shared it, and 20 commented on it.
 Nearly 300 commitments for as little investment.

-Today, the phenomenon of false news is greatly amplified by the extraordinary reach of social media.
+Today, the phenomenon of false news is greatly amplified by the extraordinary reach of social media influencers.
 While the radio had taken 38 years to reach 50 million users, the Internet took only 7, and Facebook, barely 3 and a half years.
 Since the beginning of the 2000s, we are in an era of consummate information, the overabundance of content and information, which circulates daily on the Web and social networks, also means that we have much less time to consume the info and that our opinions are too often formed on the surface.
 While 75% of real news dies in less than 120 minutes, fake news reports live four hours more, spread in less than 175 minutes.

 In this context, the way we consume information via social networks is also largely responsible for the problem.
 More than three in four Internet users do not take the time to check the source of information, before sharing it on social networks.
 And, when we know that a quarter of the information that circulates is just from opinions and that a third of consumer opinions on social networks are false, a minimum of checks should be required.